openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

  - The existing resources with the same name will be overwritten;
  - All conflicting namespaces will be listed in `conflictingNamespaces`;
 3. If `writePolicy` is `ignore`:
- - The resource will not be distributed to the conflicting namespaces (but will distribute to the others);
+ - The resource will not be distributed to the conflicting namespaces (but will be distributed to the others);
  - All conflicting namespaces will be listed in `conflictingNamespaces`;

 #### Targets